 JAL ranks amongst our preferred airlines for Business Class.
 The seats are located in their own cocoon with high walls (earning them the designation ‘JAL Sky Suites), the flatbed is almost as good as in First Class, and the food is mouthwatering.
 My Business Class ticket cost was €1,349 EUR, including taxes, for the roundtrip from Brussels to Tokyo via London.
 That’s less than half the normal price and in the range of a flexible Economy Class ticket.
 The flight was booked as a British Airways ticket (JAL codeshare) during a British Airways promotion.

 JAL’s Boeing 777s come in several versions.
-Still, currently, there’s only one cabin layout for the Boeing 777-300ER, which is mainly rostered on the international routes from Japan to Europe and the United States of America.
-From the front to rear, there are 5 cabins: the First Class cabin (which seats 8 passengers), a Business Class mini-cabin (which seats just 7 passengers), a large Business Class cabin (with 42 seats), Premium Economy Class (with 40 seats) and a large Economy Class (which seats 147 passengers and has a galley in the middle).
+Still, there’s only one cabin layout for the Boeing 777-300ER, mainly rostered on international routes from Japan to Europe and the United States of America.
+From the front to rear, there are five cabins: the First Class cabin (which seats eight passengers), a Business Class mini-cabin (which seats just 7 passengers), a large Business Class cabin (with 42 seats), Premium Economy Class (with 40 seats) and a large Economy Class (which seats 147 passengers and has a galley in the middle).

-Business Class seats in JAL’s Boeing triple seven are placed in a staggered 2-3-2 layout.
-All seats face forward, and all of them have direct aisle access, except for the middle seat in each row.
-The cabin itself features modern and contemporary decor, with mainly white and light grey colors that somewhat contrast with the seat cushions’ pink color.
+Business Class seats in JAL’s Boeing triple seven are arranged in a staggered 2-3-2 layout.
+All seats face forward, and all of them have direct aisle access except for the middle seat in each row.
+The cabin features modern and contemporary decor, mainly white and light grey colors that somewhat contrast with the seat cushions’ pink color.
 The cloth’s checkered pattern on top of each seat adds a subtle Japanese touch to the overall warm cabin ambiance.

-The seat itself is very comfortable, albeit a tad narrow, with a width of 25,5 inch (65cm).
-In front of each seat, there is an ottoman below a generous 23-inch (58 cm) LCD entertainment screen (one of the largest in its class) and SONY background noise-canceling headphones.
+The seat is very comfortable, albeit a tad narrow, with a width of 25,5 inches (65cm).
+In front of each seat is an ottoman below a generous 23-inch (58 cm) LCD entertainment screen (one of the largest in its class) and SONY background noise-canceling headphones.
 On one side of the seat, you find the remote control for the inflight entertainment screen and the controls to adjust the seat’s position.
-At the press of a button, the seat can be lowered into its horizontal position to create – together with the ottoman – a fully flatbed.
-Upon request, the crew provides a highly resilient airweave mattress and a firm pillow and blanket, which will send you off to dreamland even if you are like me and have trouble falling asleep on a plane.
+At the press of a button, the seat can be lowered into its horizontal position to create a fully flatbed with the ottoman.
+Upon request, the crew provides a highly resilient airweave mattress, a firm pillow, and a blanket, which will send you off to dreamland even if you are like me and have trouble falling asleep on a plane.

-Although the seat itself is very comfortable, it has to be noted that the suite’s entrance – if you are seated in a window seat or the middle seat is very narrow.
-Another issue with the window and middle seats is that at first sight, they seem to lack a decent storage compartment, except for the overhead bins and the space below the ottoman (all other seats have an extra storage compartment on their side).
-It’s only after I landed in Tokyo that I found out that these seats do have, in fact, a large extra storage compartment somewhat hidden behind the headrest.
-I wish I had found out about this before I took off since I struggled throughout the flight to store my belongings.
+Although the seat is very comfortable, it must be noted that the suite’s entrance – if you are seated in a window seat or the middle seat is very narrow.
+Another issue with the window and middle seats are that, at first sight, they lack a decent storage compartment, except for the overhead bins and the space below the ottoman (all other seats have an extra storage compartment on their side).
+It’s only after I landed in Tokyo that I found out that these seats do have a large extra storage compartment somewhat hidden behind the headrest.
+I wish I had learned about this before I took off since I struggled to store my belongings throughout the flight.

 What are the best Business Class seats on JAL’s B77W?
-Seats in row 5 are located in their own private cabin, which offers a more intimate ambiance.
+The seats in row 5 are located in their own private cabin, offering a more intimate ambiance.
 Solo travelers should go for the window seats.
-The 3 middle seats are ideal for passengers traveling with a child.
+The three middle seats are ideal for passengers traveling with a child.

-JAL offers its Business Class passengers a very nice amenity kit in a red case, designed by manufacturer Zero Halliburton.
-It contains all the essentials, such as a moisture mask, lip balm, eyeshade, earplugs, tissues, toothbrush, and toothpaste.
+JAL offers its Business Class passengers a very nice amenity kit in a red case designed by manufacturer Zero Halliburton.
+It contains all the essentials, such as a moisture mask, lip balm, eyeshade, earplugs, tissues, toothbrushes, and toothpaste.
 A very nice touch is that Business Class passengers are also offered a pair of slippers and a cardigan.

 - Seafood ceviche & fennel panna cotta